-It’s also having to continually work through my emotional struggles on my own, particularly in my school years.
-Going back into school every day, continually being subjected and ridiculed because I wasn’t making headway and being made an example of, highlighted my struggles even further.
+Even with a diagnosis you’re not always going to have co-operation, but me having to continually work through my emotional struggles on my own, particularly in my school years was all the made difficult.
+Going back into school every day, continually being ridiculed because I wasn’t making headway and being made an example of, highlighted my struggles even further.

 Going into exams with little to no substance on my revision notes, were also enormously difficult times.
 Having been let down by the many systems through school, the NHS and with no emotional support, I continued to struggle over the years.
 That exonerates me from any blame and guilt, but it doesn’t get others off the hook.

 In my next personal blog, I will go into more detail on my understanding of my Autism symptoms from my Consultation.
-I am, however left with one question, regardless of how it happened… how can others have let it happen?
+I am, however left with one question, regardless of how it happened… how can others have let this happen?